-MM2: Leadership for the 21st Century
+SDG12 Future of Enterprise MM2: Ethical Leadership for the 21st Century

-Future of Food Leadership for the 21st Century
+SDG12 Passion to Purpose: Ethical Leadership for the 21st Century

 Lesson 5: The Third Earth Charter Pillar: Social and Economic Justice and Leadership The achievement of wellbeing for self as well as others has been claimed to be the driving force behind the pursuit of justice (Suarez-Balcazar et al., 2022).
 Learners are introduced to the concept of social and economic justice and provided with an opportunity to analyse existing efforts in leadership to balance equality and equity in these contexts.